Best guitar cases and gig bags 2026: the ultimate guide to protecting your instrument

 Wouldn’t trust it on a plane

 There’s something about the look of Fender tweed that screams class.
-Maybe it’s because we’ve seen it on some of the best amps ever made, or maybe it’s because those early Fender guitars were kept in tweed cases.
+Maybe it’s because we’ve all seen it on some of the best amps ever made, or maybe it’s because those early Fender guitars were kept in tweed cases.
 You can recreate that golden era vibe with the Fender tweed case.

 It’s made from very durable 3-ply wood, meaning that your instrument is protected from all manner of bumps and knocks.
 If you’re traveling to shows, the studio, rehearsals, or just to jam with friends, then this case will not only keep your instrument safe, it will really help you look the part too!
 On the inside, it’s got a soft crushed acrylic plush lining, so your guitar dwells in luxury comfort, safe from any tiny scratches it might suffer in a cheap bag or something less sturdy.